 - Let sit at room temperature for 3-5 days or until it reaches desired flavor.
 It will still be slightly tangy and bitter at this point.

-- Pour the brewed coffee kombucha into quart size mason jars with airtight lids or bottles for the second ferment.
+- Pour the brewed coffee kombucha into quart size mason jars or bottles for the second ferment.

-- Add the simple syrup and stevia to the jars or bottles (divide evenly between the jars).
+- Divide the simple syrup and stevia evenly between the jars or bottles.

 - Refrigerate and serve cold as desired.
 I recommend serving over ice and adding coconut milk and additional flavored stevia to taste if desired.